Baptouuuu/Tower/README.md

 * a macro can contain another macro, still the same syntax: `%macroName%`
 * setup ssh keys between a node and its childs to connect without password, otherwise cascade deployment will fail
 * an export command can reuse the previous exported values, all the exported values are available in `commands` and `rollback` ones
+* the mail sent when an env fails to deploy contains the log file as attachment

 ## Usage